lucasponce/minicmsportlet/README.md

 JBoss Cache is not mandatory, you can rewrite your own repository just adding an implementation of the following interfaces:

 	- content.ContentAPI
 	- images.ImagesAPI

+You can take:

+	- content.CacheContentImpl and
+	- images.CacheImagesImpl

-You can take content.CacheContentImpl and images.CacheImagesImpl as examples of implementations but the aim of this design is to add different implementations in a simple way.
+as examples of implementations but the aim of this design is to add different implementations in a simple way.

 Tutorial
 --------